skaffolder/skaffolder-cli/readme.md

 Display help for a specific command.

+## Skaffolder documentation

+Additional Skaffolder documentation can be found [here](https://skaffolder.com/documentation).

+### Template location

+In your folder workspace, Skaffolder creates a `.skaffolder` folder.
+This folder is used by Skaffolder-cli to store the generator's files.
+Each template file (`.hbs` extension) follows [Handlebar's](https://handlebarsjs.com) syntax and is used by Skaffolder when generating the project's source code.

 ## Contributing

 Skaffolder-cli is an open-source project.
 Feel free to propose enhancements suggestions, report bugs and to submit pull requests.